Core Revelations: the Star Formation and AGN Connection at the Heart of NGC 7469: Analysis

 We define the ionization parameter as

 where Q is the number of ionizing photons per second emitted by the central object (based on our SED, \mbox{Q = $1.24 * 10^{54}$ photons s$^{-1}$)}, r is the distance between the central object and the cloud, c is the speed of light, and n$_{H}$ is the hydrogen number density \cite{Osterbrock2006}.
 We additionally use solar abundances, with exact values of C = -3.54, N = -4.17, O = -3.31, Ne = -3.94, Na = -5.78, Mg = -4.45, Al = -5.57, Si = -4.49, S = -4.88, Ar = -5.7, Ca = -5.7, Fe = -4.54, and Ni = -5.8, relative to hydrogen on a logarithmic scale \citep{Asplund2021}.
-We did not include dust in the models as only oxygen would be depleted onto dust, and the effect would thus be minimal for the ratios we are investigating.
+We did not include dust in the models as none of the elements considered in this paper would be depleted onto dust, save for oxygen, and the effect would thus be minimal for the ratios we are investigating.
 We set the stopping criterion for the NLR models as reaching a column density value of 10$^{21.5}$, which is a typical value for the NLR \citep{Kraemer2000}.